livebook-dev/livebook/README.md

     disable it.

   * LIVEBOOK_UPDATE_INSTRUCTIONS_URL - sets the URL to direct the user to for updating Livebook when a new version becomes available.
-Defaults to livebook.dev.
-    Set it to 0 to disable the update check.

 <!-- Environment variables -->